Configure endpoints

 • AutoSync saves credentials using the label as a name.
 The credential creator can optionally share the credentials with everyone or with a group of users.
 Environment admins (Org admins) create user groups.

-• On the Manager AutoSync Manager screen, Environment admins can create accounts for specific users or to be shared in a user group.
+• From the AutoSync Manager screen: Environment admins can create accounts for specific users or to be shared in a user group.
 Refer to the administration Overview for more details.

-The following examples compare credentials created in AutoSync with an account created in Designer:
+The following examples compare credentials created in AutoSync with a Snap account created in Classic Manager:

 Compare credentials and Account

-Tip: We recommend that Environment Admins use AutoSync Manager when creating accounts in Classic Manager, because it limits creation to the types that AutoSync supports.
+Tip: We recommend that Environment Admins use AutoSync Manager when creating accounts in Classic Manager, because it limits creation to the Snap account types that AutoSync supports.

-To simplify credential creation, AutoSync does not expose all of the properties available for each endpoint.
-For example, the Azure Synapse SQL Account type includes settings for batch size, poolsize, and timeout.
+To simplify credential creation, AutoSync doesn't expose all of the properties available for each endpoint.
+For example, the Azure Synapse SQL Account type includes settings for batch size, pool size, and timeout.
 AutoSync Azure Synapse credentials use the default values.
 If you need to set these properties to something other than the default, do so by creating the account in AutoSync Manager.

 Credential management in AutoSync